dglaeser/gridformat/paper/paper.md

     std::size_t nx = 15, ny = 20;
     double dx = 0.1, dy = 0.2;

-    // Here, there could be a call to our simulation code, for example:
+    // Here, there could be a call to our simulation code, but for this
-    // std::vector<double> = solve_problem(nx, ny, dx, dy);
+    // simple example, let's just create a "solution vector" of ones. std::vector<double> values(nx*ny, 1.0);

-    // But for this simple example, let's just create a vector of ones. std::vector<double> values(nx*ny, 1.0);
+    // To write out this solution, let's construct an instance of `MyGrid`

-    // To write out this solution, let's construct an instance of `MyGrid` MyGrid grid{.cells = {nx, ny}, .dx = {dx, dy}};
+    // and construct a writer with it, letting GridFormat choose a format MyGrid grid{.cells = {nx, ny}, .dx = {dx, dy}};

-    // ... and construct a writer, letting GridFormat choose a format const auto file_format = GridFormat::default_for(grid);
+    const auto file_format = GridFormat::default_for(grid);
     GridFormat::Writer writer{file_format, grid};